MIGRATION

 Robert Zverina, Marley Myers, Sarah Kavage

-The movement of plants, people, and animals is a constant throughout history - Phragmites is native to Europe and the Middle East, with many traditional uses.
+The benches were made with Phragmites reed, which is a prominent (yet unwanted) part of the landscape at the Refuge.
+Phragmites is native to Europe and the Middle East, with many traditional uses.
 The Phragmites that dominates many wetlands in the US today was likely introduced with European colonization, and followed disturbed ecosystems and transportation networks across the continent.
+The reed was harvested from the refuge by volunteers and the Mobilize Green youth crew, and the harvests contributed to habitat restoration efforts.
+The youth crew also helped to build the benches.

 BACK < PORTAL